Loading your recommendations…

 Queer-Friendly Spaces in Durham

 Durham proudly welcomes everyone, everywhere, so if you’re visiting for Pride and want to find the safest spots to gather between public gatherings, you won’t have to look far.
-Queer-owned downtown spaces like The Pinhook, Arcana Bar and Lounge, Queeny’s, and The Velvet Hippo Bar and Lounge provide friendly spaces and great food and drinks near the festivities, and you can find self-care, retail, art and more at spaces listed in our blog.
+Queer-owned downtown spaces like The Pinhook, Arcana Bar and Lounge, Queeny’s, Club ERA and The Velvet Hippo Bar and Lounge provide friendly spaces and great food and drinks near the festivities, and you can find self-care, retail, art and more at spaces listed in our blog.

 Things to Do in Durham During the Pride: Durham, NC Weekend